Let’s talk about speed ropes – a variation on the jump rope or skipping rope that spins much faster than a regular rope.

 The super fast spin makes some moves easier – such as the double under or triple under.

-But you’ll be turning the rope more , and jumping more – so a speed rope can also be a great improvement on the endurance building aspects of jumping rope.
+But you’ll be turning the rope (it’s a cable really) more , and jumping more – so a speed rope can also be a great improvement on the endurance building aspects of jumping rope.

 We’ll look at some options from Rogue Fitness – they have the widest range of speed rope options of any manufacturer.